MAY 14TH, 2021

 There are a few factors contributing to this unfortunate reality.
 One is the fact that prices, for everything from prescription medications to surgical supplies, tend to be higher in the United States than in other countries.
 The consolidation of hospital systems and pharmaceutical companies, which leads to a lack of competition, enables these prices to rise without constraint.

 Then there’s the inefficiency that is a result of the inherent complexity of our healthcare system: Compared to other wealthy countries, which spend an average of $173 per capita per year on administrative costs, the US spends $937.

 But perhaps the most glaring issue in our healthcare system is the fact that it is inherently not designed to keep people healthy.
-No one makes money when patients are healthy.
 We spend more on administrative costs per capita than we do on preventative care.

 Meanwhile, it is becoming increasingly expensive for individuals to afford medical care of any kind: Preventative or otherwise.
 Even with health insurance, the rising costs of health insurance premiums and out-of-pocket expenses are making it more difficult for the average American to afford wellness visits, diagnostic tests, and other medical expenses that could help to avoid larger, more catastrophic health outcomes.